 The 2011 Syrah is 100% varietal – it shows dark in the glass and reveals a big aromatic bouquet.
 Powerful and rich aromas with tinges of chocolate and mocha (think dessert aromatically) soon leads to a palate that features black fruit – namely blackberry and dark plum.
 Dusty tannins are well integrated in this wine and linger for some time on the finish.

 A wine similar in style to the ones that Henry enjoys drinking and a big part of the reason why he used to visit Napa – now plays a part in the full circle he has come from passionate wine consumer to vintner.
-This wine is the 2010 Reserve Cabernet Sauvignon.
-He was tasting various wines and percentages during the blending trials for this wine with his winemaker.
+This wine is their Reserve Cabernet Sauvignon.
+He was tasting various wines and percentages during the blending trials (the 2010 vintage) with Jay.
 They were trying to decide on which blend to use for the final wine when Henry tasted the 100% varietal.
 Immediately he knew this was the wine he wanted to bottle.
 It is a barrel selection – all the fruit is from the Stagecoach Vineyard.